-- Attainment of Cyber Essentials which is a government backed scheme that enables organisations to assess themselves against a set of pre-defined standards. - Implementation of outcomes from an external information assurance to remediate weaknesses in the management of passwords, patching of systems and treatment of legacy hardware and software systems. - Proactive scanning of infrastructure to monitor activities and more easily identify areas of concern. - Implementation of multi-factor authentication giving improved management of identification of users and devices rolled out to systems administrators, middle and strategic managers.
+- Attainment of Cyber Essentials which is a government backed scheme that enables organisations to assess themselves against a set of pre-defined standards. - Implementation of outcomes from an external information assurance to remediate weaknesses in the management of passwords, patching of systems and treatment of legacy hardware and software systems. - Proactive scanning of infrastructure to monitor activities and more easily identify areas of concern - Implementation of multi-factor authentication and conditional access giving improved management of identification of users and devices rolled out widely across the organisation.